Please note: You should always refer to your loan agreement for exact repayment amounts as they may vary from our results.

 Table: sorted by length of 0% balance transfer offer, promoted deals first

-You could opt to remortgage or take out a secured loan.
+If you’re a homeowner, you could opt to remortgage or take out a secured loan.
 This isn’t a decision to be taken lightly, since it involves securing the debt against your property.
 However, many people don’t realise they’re paying more than they need to on their mortgage and that switching to a new lender could make a big difference.

 Just be wary that a £10,000 loan paid off over, say 20 years, is usually going to work out much more expensive than a £10,000 loan paid off over 3 years.